IndaPlus24/davidn5-mja8-projekt/spec.md

 #### Technologies

 The project will be written in the language `Rust`.
 Furthermore it will use the GUI library `ggez` version `0.9.3`

+#### Risks and Bottlenecks
+The `requirements` above and the MVP shouldn't pose any larger problems and such we see no risks with those.
+The `Nice to have` listed below are quite a lot more difficult that the `requirements` and such could pose risks.

+#### Nice to have
+- Bots you can play against
+- Good looking UI